 Use Surveys

 Carry out user surveys to get insight into what your target audience feels might work as the most effective design.
-Since user experience is largely subjective, interacting with and studying your target demographic can provide valuable information.
-Asking simple questions such as how they feel when they use your website, what makes them decide about making a purchase, aspects they find confusing, and the kind of language that appeals to them can give you a pool of constructive feedback.
+Since user experience is largely subjective, interacting with and studying your target demographic can give you valuable information.
+Asking simple questions such as how they feel when they use your website, what makes them decide when making a purchase, aspects they find confusing, and the kind of language that appeals to them can give you a pool of constructive feedback.

 Use Personas Effectively

-Once you develop one or more personas, you have some understanding of your website’s target audience.
-Creating one requires that you delve into all kinds of customer data you have along with your website’s analytics.
+After you develop one or more personas, you have some understanding of your website’s target audience.
+Creating a persona requires that you delve into all kinds of customer data you have along with your website’s analytics.
 Conducting interviews with existing and prospective customers is always a good idea.
 The personas you create can then replicate traits that are similar to those of your target audience.

 When creating a persona, pay attention to common traits that include demographics, personality, motivations, as well as any other information that might offer insight into your customers’ behaviors.
 Developing personas does not happen overnight and you have to remain persistent in your efforts.
 Besides, they may evolve over time.